mishraanaman/namanmish/README.md

 - 👋 Hi, I’m @namanmish
-- 👀 I’m interested in Web Devlopment and Blockchain Devlopment
+- 👀 I’m interested in Web Development and Blockchain Development
 - 📫 You can reach me out at naman_mishra@hotmail.com

 <!---